 Elegant and complex this has matured to a silky soft texture.
 Drinking well now.
 Limited stock.

-A lesser known fifth growth that has been improving for some time, it offers real value for money.
-Now to 2020.
+A lesser known fifth growth that has been improving for some time.
+Now to 2022.
+Limited stock.

 Sarget de Gruaud Larose 2000, Saint Julien £40

 The 2nd wine of Château Gruaud Larose.
 A terrific, ageworthy claret and cracking value.
-Drinking to 2017.
+Drinking well now.

 “This château made a classic grand vin and the second wine is outstanding.
 Very rich and plummy on the nose.
 Full-bodied, with chewy tannins and plenty of fruit on the finish.
 91pts” James Suckling, Wine Spectator.
 Limited stock.